 - Train organizations to design and conduct their own research

 - Conduct background research and develop fact sheets to provide strategic data in support of organizing campaigns

 Read more about our research and policy work.

 Technical and Capacity-Building Assistance

-Read more about our capacity-building work.
+Read more about our legal assistance in capacity building.

-To request assistance with any of the above, please call our Community Organization Hotline at 646-459-3017.
-Please note that we only provide assistance to community organizations that meet our eligibility criteria.
+*Please note that we only provide assistance to community organizations that meet our eligibility criteria.